 Table of Contents

-Essential Parallel Bars Skills
+Essential Parallel Bars Moves

 The parallel bars require a variety of skills, including swinging, balancing, strength, and dismounts.
 Because the parallel bars are used by male gymnasts the focus is on upper body strength.
 Here are the essential parallel bars skills that every gymnast should master: